idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/boundaries.md

 Inclusion of a BC for porepressure or mass fraction in a MOOSE input file will specify something about the flux from the boundary.

 - Using no BCs means the final term [eqn.pf.mass.flux.weak] is missing from the system of equations that MOOSE solves, in other words, it is zero.
-Hence, no fluid is entering or exiting the domain from this boundary: the boundary is "impermeable", and moose will find the solution $\mathbf{n}\cdot\mathbf{F}^{\kappa} = 0$.
+Hence, no fluid is entering or exiting the domain from this boundary: the boundary is "impermeable", and MOOSE will find the solution $\mathbf{n}\cdot\mathbf{F}^{\kappa} = 0$.

 - A [`NeumannBC`](source/bcs/NeumannBC.md) adds a constant value, $h$, (kg.s$^{-1}$.m$^{-2}$) to the Residual and integrates it over the boundary.
 Adding this constant value corresponds to adding a constant flux of fluid species, and MOOSE will find the solution that has ${\mathbf{n}}\cdot \mathbf{F}^{\kappa} = -h$.
 The value of $h$ is the flux into the domain (negative of the out-going flux mentioned above).